gtormo/recipepuppy-middleware/README.md

 - Signup (as consumer or admin)
 - Consumer/Admin signin
+- Get recipes from Recipe Puppy
 - Consumer creation of recipes
-- Consumer elimination of recipes
+- Consumer elimination of recipes: TODO
-- Admin creation of user recipes
+- Admin list of user recipes: TODO
-- Admin elimination of user recipes
+- Admin elimination of user recipes: TODO

 ## Settings